MinorEmbedding/graph-embedder/README.md

 Testing a bunch of graph minor embedding heuristics and related techniques to improve the embedding of QUBOs.

+Our final results for the project can be found [here](doc/Studienarbeit.pdf).

 | :warning:    | This is a research repo, so APIs and algorithms might change frequently as we are trying out different ideas.
 Moreover, this means that the code is not production-ready. |